 if you have wilty greens waiting to be used and you don't like the taste of them (ie beet greens like the ones photographed here), this is the perfect destination. you don't get that spinach-y, iron-y aftertaste, and they get suitably buried under the creamy sweet potatoes and melty, golden cheese. this swiss chard and sweet potato gratin is super comforting and cozy, no matter if you're in blizzard town or in the midst of finals.

-1 1/2 lbs Swiss chard, leaves and stems separated and both cut into 1″ pieces
+- 1 ½ pounds Swiss chard leaves and stems separated and both cut into 1" pieces

-4 medium sweet potatoes, peeled and cut into 1/8” thick rounds and tossed with 1/2 tsp salt
+- 4 medium sweet potatoes peeled and cut into ⅛” thick rounds and tossed with ½ teaspoon salt

-heaping 1/2 cup coarsely grated/crumbled cheese (ie Gruyére, feta, mozzarella, parmesan, etc)
+- ½ cup coarsely grated cheese ie Gruyére, mozzarella, parmesan, etc

 Simmer milk and garlic in small saucepan; keep warm.
-Melt 1 T butter over moderate heat and stir in flour.
+Melt 1 tablespoon butter over moderate heat and stir in flour.
 Cook, whisking, for 1 minute, then slowly whisk in milk and boil, whisking, 1 minute.
 Season with salt.